cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ### Update (`set()`)

-Updating KV data would also use the `set()` method as does inserts:
+Updating KV data would also use the `set()` method as we do for inserts:

 ```ts
 user.phone = "5182349876"